oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 |  5 | **format_types**  | Return-Type         | 1 | Return huntflows that produce these output types.                       |
 |  6 | **return_format** | Huntflow-Sections   | 1 | For each huntflow returned, include these data items.                   |

+##### Table 2.1.5-2 Tags Type

+Tags provide a mechanism to associated multiple, discrete labels to a huntflow for the purposes of organization and lookup.

 | Type Name | Type Definition | Description                                 |
 |:----------|:----------------|:--------------------------------------------|